jchung501/SURVIVOR-Game/README.md

 ## How To Play

+The player starts out with 60 health, hunger level of 30 and 5 energy.

-Starting a campfire costs 1 wood.
-Starting a signal fire requires 10 wood.
-Cooking costs 1 wood and requires raw meat.
-Sleeping costs 1 wood and increases your hunger by 10 but in return provides you with energy.
-Eating decreases your hunger by 50, increases healthpoints by 30 and provides you with 5 energy.
-You can only attack if you come across a rabbit whilst chopping a tree.
+Starting a campfire costs 1 wood. // Campfire icon Starting a signal fire requires 10 wood. // SOS icon Cooking costs 1 wood and requires raw meat. // Cooking icon Sleeping costs 1 wood and increases your hunger by 10 but in return provides you with energy. // Sleeping bag icon Eating decreases your hunger by 50, increases healthpoints by 30 and provides you with 5 energy. // Meat skewer icon You can only attack if you come across a rabbit whilst chopping a tree.
 It's a random chance.
-Otherwise, the attack option is useless.
+Otherwise, the attack option is useless. // Crossed sword icon
+Chopping trees for wood uses 1 energy and gives you a chance to be succesful. // Axe stump icon